Capital gains tax in 10 questions

 - In 2027, you sell 30 of these shares at €110 each.

 Your weighted average purchase price for the 40 shares is ((20 × €90) + (20 × €100)) / 40 = €95.
 Based on the snapshot value, your capital gain amounts to 30 × (€110 − €80) = €900, but based on your weighted average purchase price, it amounts to 30 × (€110 − €95) = €450.
+You can therefore reclaim €45 in capital gains tax via your tax return.

 |